-Visas are not required by nationals referred to in the chart above for stays of up to 90 days (up to 180 days for US citizens), unless arriving by sea.
+Visas are not required by nationals referred to in the chart above for stays of up to 180 days.

-If arriving by sea (except via cruise ship), there is a US$105 charge per person for passengers and crew members.
+If arriving by sea (except via cruise ship), there is a US$110 charge per person for passengers and crew members.

 Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Panama.

-Three months from the date of issue and allowing stays of up to 30 days (extendable to 90 days at the discretion of the immigration authorities).
-See www.migracion.gob.pa for further information.
+Three months from the date of issue and allowing stays of up to 30 days (extendable to 90 days once in Panama at the discretion of the immigration authorities).

 International travellers in transit in Panama do not require a visa provided they don’t pass immigration and are staying less than nine hours.